diatomzone/diatomzone.github.io/collections/_wikipages/epiphany-of-orb/bill.md

 ## personality

-very easygoing which can come off as disinterested, but regularly gets wound up about their interests.
+very easygoing which can come off as disinterested, but regularly gets wound up talking about their specific interests.

-sociable and often plays "straight man" to their friends' antics.
+often plays "straight man" to their friends' antics.

+## history

+[SPOILER]

 ## abilities

-gained an epiphany when they saw the curvature of the earth and considered the profundity of spheres.
+gained an EPIPHANY when they saw the curvature of the earth and considered the profundity of spheres.

-can turn small-to-medium objects they touch into orbs. the objects retain their properties and can return to normal.
+can turn small-to-medium-sized objects they touch into orbs. the objects retain their properties and can revert to normal.

-they fight using their late grandfather's vintage cricket bat, which can also be used to launch spherical objects.
+they fight using their late grandfather's vintage cricket bat, which can be used to launch spherical objects.

 SPOILER: they can also cause cell death by ruining cells' surface-area-to-volume ratio.

 ## relationships

-besties: century, fiori

-roommate: dawn

-enigmatic encounter: mysterious figure

-enemy?: zug
+- century: bestie
+- fiori: bestie
+- zug: enemy...?
+- dawn: friend and roommate
+- grandpa boatswain: evil ghost grandpa
+- mysterious figure: enigmatic encounter

+## featured in

+- eoo anime opening 1
+- eoo halloween comic
+- friend's oc crossover art

 ## trivia

 - their cricket bat is haunted by the souls of 1000 dead pillbugs (indestructable) (grandpa boatswain kept using it to kill pillbugs)
 - wears real orecchiette pasta earrings
+- rides a flying scooter

+---

+"hi! uh i hope you like the page."

+\- bill's page statement